SomeRandomGuy45/MacBloxWebsite/docs/intro.md

 sidebar_position: 1
 ---

-# Macblox
+# Intro
-Maclox is basically bloxstrap but for macos!
+Maclox is basically bloxstrap but for macOS!